Topics in Text iQ

 There are several ways to create topics.

-- Searching Text Responses: Build out topics by searching for complex, related terms.
-This can be useful for tagging many responses at a time.
-See the Creating Topics from Searches section below.
+- Searching text responses: Build out topics by searching for complex, related terms.
+This can be useful for tagging many responses at a time, or for automatically tagging responses that match the parameters.

-- Recommended Topics: Qualtrics will recommend topics to you based on frequently discussed terms.
-See the Recommended Topics section below.
+- Using recommended topics: Qualtrics will recommend topics to you based on frequently discussed terms.

-- Import Topics: Import topics used in other analyses, or use topics from the Qualtrics topic library.
-See the Importing Topics section below
+- Importing topics: Import topics used in other analyses, or use topics from the Qualtrics topic library.

 Creating Topics from Searches